ZiyandaPetela/Student_Mental_Wellness_Academic_Support_System/SPECIFICATION.md

 * Additionally, it seeks to promote awareness of mental health resources and encourage students to prioritize their well-being, ultimately leading to better academic outcomes, higher retention rates, and enhanced engagement.
 * The system will measure its impact by tracking user feedback and academic performance metrics, ensuring continuous improvement and effectiveness in supporting students
 *  Furthermore, the system is designed to be adaptable and scalable, allowing it to cater to varying student populations across different educational contexts in the future.
-* Finally, My initial focus will be on incorporating the system into my current university, where I can tailor the resources and support to fit the specific needs of the student population.
+* Finally, my initial focus will be on incorporating the system into my current university, where I can tailor the resources and support to fit the specific needs of the student population.

 ## 2.0 Problem Statement